 Most spinal ligament injuries occur in the lower back, or lumbar region, of the spinal column.
 That’s because we use our lower backs for so many activities and movements, including lifting, standing, running and sitting, among other activities.
 As a matter of fact, ligament sprains are one of the most common causes of lower back pain.
 Typically, spinal ligament sprains can be managed with the aid of conservative treatments such as rest, medications, physical therapy and wearing a neck or back brace.

 If your neck or back pain persists, consider contacting Laser Spine Institute to find out if any of our minimally invasive procedures can help relieve your pain.
-Contact Laser Spine Institute today and we will review your MRI or CT scan for free.
+Contact Laser Spine Institute for your MRI review to determine if you are a candidate for one of our procedures.